 A birth Doula provides continuous physical, emotional and informational support to the birthing family before, during and just after childbirth.
 Doulas nurture and support the birthing person throughout labor and birth.
-Their role is to support the mother, no matter what decisions the mother makes or how she gives birth.
-A Doula supports the birthing person in their right to make decisions about their own body and baby.
+Their role is to support, no matter what decisions the birthing person makes or how they give birth.
+A Doula supports them in their right to make decisions about their own body and baby.

 What is the evidence on Doulas?

-According to a 2012 Cochrane Review women who received continuous labour support were:
+According to a 2012 Cochrane Review women who received continuous labour support (and particularly support from a doula*) were:

 - More likely to give birth spontaneously*